The physics of drones: stability and flight

 IN BRIEF

-• Flight controller: manages the engines to ensure stability.
+• Flight controller: manages the motors to ensure stability.

 • Forces in flight: balance between lift and gravity.